GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 == Introduction
 <sec:simulator:intro>

-An intrinsic aspect of robotics, and especially of #acr("HRI") lies in the physical world.
+The physical world is an intrinsic aspect of robotics, especially of #acr("HRI").
 Developing novel methods for interacting with humanoid robots encompasses several challenges related to its embodiment dimension.
 Robotics platform suffer from severe limitations that sometimes prevent from applying data-intensive techniques.